 Note: This policy does not cover access to campus for commercial, non-news-related photography or audio/video recording.
-All such activities require special permission from University Communications and will be subject to different requirements, including certification of insurance coverage acceptable to the University.
-Request for permission for commercial audio or visual recording access should be directed to Linda Mikula in University Communications at firstname.lastname@example.org.
-A minimum ten (10) business days notice for permission is required.
+All such activities require special permission from University Relations and will be subject to different requirements, including certification of insurance coverage acceptable to the University.
+A minimum of ten (10) business days notice for permission is required.
 Visit the Brand Center website to request permission for commercial audio or visual recording access.

 Our newly renovated Cornell Broadcast Studios can transmit live HD-quality audio and video at no cost to television and radio networks, news agencies and affiliates interviewing Cornell University faculty, students and staff.
 Our Broadcast Studios team also manages an HD-quality web-based studio designed for Google+ and Skype interviews.
 For more information, contact the Media Relations Office.

 In order to facilitate timely and appropriate access, on-campus faculty, student or staff interviews should be scheduled through the Media Relations Office or the communications office of the appropriate college or school.
 Faculty, students or staff members who schedule on-campus interviews directly with members of the media are asked to inform the Media Relations Office of the visit prior to their arrival.